FAQs: The context for Aotearoa New Zealand

 To achieve Aotearoa New Zealand’s climate targets, we need to understand where our emissions come from, our commitments, and our role in global climate action.

-What are the emissions from Aotearoa New Zealand and where do they come from?
+What are Aotearoa New Zealand's emissions?
+Where do they come from?

 The Ministry for the Environment publishes the New Zealand Greenhouse Gas Inventory annually, which outlines all human-induced greenhouse gas emissions in Aotearoa New Zealand.
 This interactive emissions tracker lets you explore data in the inventory: New Zealand's Interactive Emissions Tracker | Ministry for the Environment